Leveraging Queue Length and Attention Mechanisms for Enhanced Traffic Signal Control Optimization: Related Work

+Reinforcement learning (RL)-based methods have been employed to improve traffic signal control (TSC) performance, with several studies concentrating on optimizing state and reward design.
+A trend has emerged favoring simpler yet more efficient state representations and reward functions.
+For example, IntelliLight~\cite{intellilight} employed six state representations and six features to compute the reward function, resulting in moderate performance.
+In contrast, LIT~\cite{LIT} used the current phase and the number of vehicles as the state, and queue length as the reward, significantly outperforming IntelliLight.
+PressLight~\cite{presslight} further improved upon LIT and IntelliLight by incorporating 'pressure' into the state and reward function design.
+MPLight~\cite{mplight} enhanced FRAP~\cite{frap} by adopting traffic movement pressure in the state and reward function design.

-The essential designs of FRAP are phase feature construction and phase competition that allows invariance to symmetrical cases such as flipping and rotation in traffic flow.
-However, the phase competition relation should be manually designed.
-GCN~\cite{gcn} adopts graph convolution networks~\cite{gcn2}, with queue length and average velocity as state, total wait time as the reward.
-CoLight~\cite{colight} introduces graph attention network~\cite{gats} to realize intersection cooperation, with the number of vehicles and current phase as state, queue length as the reward.
-HiLight~\cite{hilight} introduces the idea of hierarchical RL~\cite{hierarchical}, with the current phase, next phase and the number of vehicles as state, queue length, delay, and waiting time as the reward.
-DemoLight~\cite{demolight} integrates imitation learning~\cite{imitation}.
-MetaLight~\cite{metalight} incorporates meta-learning~\cite{meta}, with number of vehicles and current phase as state, queue length as reward.
-In general, most studies attempt to develop a complex network structure for TSC, while little pays attention to traffic state representation design.
+Other studies have focused on improving control performance by employing more powerful networks or RL techniques.
+For instance, FRAP~\cite{frap} developed a unique network structure to construct phase features and capture phase competition relations, resulting in invariance to symmetrical cases such as flipping and rotation in traffic flow.
+GCN~\cite{gcn} utilized graph convolution networks~\cite{gcn2} with queue length and average velocity as the state and total wait time as the reward.
+CoLight~\cite{colight} introduced graph attention network~\cite{gats} to facilitate intersection cooperation, using the number of vehicles and current phase as the state and queue length as the reward.
+HiLight~\cite{hilight} incorporated the concept of hierarchical RL~\cite{hierarchical}, using the current phase, next phase, and the number of vehicles as state, while employing queue length, delay, and waiting time as the reward.

-However, the state design for TSC has not been studied in depth.
-LIT~\cite{LIT} finds that: as a reward representation, the queue length is better than delay; as a state representation, the number of vehicles is better than waiting time and traffic image.
-PressLight~\cite{presslight} finds pressure is better than queue length as a reward representation.
-MPLight~\cite{mplight} introduces pressure into state design and finds the improvement in the model.
-However, neither systematically explains why some states and rewards are better.
-The state representation for TSC requires further discussion.
+Although numerous studies strive to develop complex network structures for TSC, few focus on appropriate traffic state representation design.
+LIT~\cite{LIT} demonstrated that queue length serves as a more effective reward function than delay, and the number of vehicles surpasses waiting time and traffic image as the state representation.
+PressLight~\cite{presslight} discovered that pressure outperforms queue length as the reward function.
+MPLight~\cite{mplight} integrated pressure into state design, resulting in improvements to the model.
+These findings indicate that further research on state representation is required to enhance TSC methods.
+Moreover, the exploration of novel network structures within RL techniques for TSC should be considered.